tmtsoftware/csw/docs/src/main/apps/cswconfigclientcli.md

 # csw-config-client-cli

-A command line application that facilitates interaction with config service.
+A command line application that facilitates interaction with Configuration Service.
 It accepts various commands to store, retrieve, list and manage configuration files.

 ## Supported Commands

 Note: Exactly one operation must be specified from this list - `{create | update | get | delete | list | history | setActiveVersion | resetActiveVersion | getActiveVersion | getActiveByTime | getMetadata | exists | getActive}`

 ## Admin API
-Below listed commands will be used by administrators and maintainers of Config service.
+The commands listed below will be used by administrators and maintainers of Configuration Service.

 ### create
-takes input source file and creates the configuration in the repository at a specified path
+Takes an input source file and creates the configuration in the repository at a specified path.

  * 'relativeRepoPath' is path in the repository
  * `-i`, `--in` is input file path